 Treating fleas as soon as they emerge is important.
 Flea shampoo contains ingredients that are designed to kill fleas and prevent them from coming back straight away.
 Flea shampoos are not usually effective when used alone and you may need to combine them with a spot treatment and a house treatment.

-2-In-1: 2-in-1 shampoos contain shampoo to clean and conditioner to add moisture.
+2-in-1: 2-in-1 shampoos contain shampoo to clean and conditioner to add moisture.
 These should leave a cat clean and with a good-looking coat.
 They can prevent dandruff, but they also tend to be a little more expensive.
 Unless your cat really needs their coat conditioned, you may consider it unnecessary.

 Top 5 Tips to Bathe a Cat

-Start Young: If you start bathing your cat when they are a young kitten, there is a chance that they will become accustomed to the process.
+1. Start Young: If you start bathing your cat when they are a young kitten, there is a chance that they will become accustomed to the process.
 With that said, some cats will never get used to the water, and you shouldn’t bathe most cats too often anyway.

-Don’t Dawdle: Make sure you have everything you need ready and to hand before you grab the cat.
+2. Don’t Dawdle: Make sure you have everything you need ready and to hand before you grab the cat.
 You’re going to need shampoo, a cup or jug, a washcloth, towels, and a fine-tooth comb.
 The washcloth is used for cleaning around the face.
-The comb is necessary because your cat will groom themselves a lot when the ordeal is over and getting rid of loose hairs will help prevent excessive furballs.
+The comb is necessary because your cat will groom themselves a lot when the ordeal is over, and getting rid of loose hairs will help prevent excessive furballs.

-Get Help: Having at least two people will make the process a lot easier.
+3. Get Help: Having at least two people will make the process a lot easier.
 One of you can hold the cat while the other rinses.
 At the very least, there will be two of you to catch the cat when it makes a slippery bid for freedom.

-Don’t Overfill the Bath: You really only need a few inches of warm water in the bath, and there are very few cats that will enjoy more than this level of water.
+4. Don’t Overfill the Bath: You really only need a few inches of warm water in the bath, and there are very few cats that will enjoy more than this level of water.

-Image Credit: Dan Wayman, Unsplash
+Image by: Dan Wayman, Unsplash

 Frequently Asked Questions